 Porcelain Veneers FAQ’s

-Everyone is different, however, at Uptown Cosmetic and Implant Dentistry, we can provide porcelain veneers in just two office visits.
+At Uptown Cosmetic and Implant Dentistry, we can provide porcelain veneers in just two office visits.
 The first appointment is for taking a mold of your natural teeth.
 When our in-house lab has made your new teeth, a second visit will be scheduled to place your porcelain veneers.

-While everyone is different, porcelain veneers will last up to 30 years or longer if good dental hygiene is followed.
+Porcelain veneers will last up to 30 years or longer if good dental hygiene is followed.